docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communications-overview.rst

 "Cross-DOM API reference" on page 168 provides reference details for the functions of the basic cross-DOM.
-Each message-enabled application can also export a set of functions to provide a selected set of application-specific functionality; see "Application-specific exported functions" on page 167.
+Each message-enabled application can also export a set of functions to provide a selected set of application-specific functionality; see :ref:`application-specific-exported-functions`.
 For example, an Adobe Bridge script can request a photo merge in Photoshop by calling photoshop.photomerge(files).
 The set of functions available for each application varies widely.